-Parameter Default value Description

-User-defined Parameters

-glite.user.name The account used to run the LB daemons

-glite.user.group Group of the user specified in the 'glite.user.name' parameter.
-Leave it empty of comment it out to use the same as 'glite.user.name'

-mysql.root.password The mysql root password

-[new in version 1.4]

-Advanced Parameters

-glite.installer.verbose true Enable verbose output

-glite.installer.checkcerts true Enable check of host certificates

-System Parameters

-lb.index.list owner location destination Definitions of indices on all the currently supported indexed system attributes
+Parameter Default value Description User-defined Paramete rs glite.user.name The account used to run the LB daemons glite.user.group Group of the user specified in the 'glite.user.name' parameter.
+Leave it empty of comment it out to use the same as 'glite.user.name' mysql.root.password The mysql root password Advanced Parameters glite.installer.verbose true Enable verbose output glite.installer.checkcerts true Enable check of host certificates rgma.servicetool.activat e true Turn on/off servicetool for the node.
+[New in gLite 1.5] [Example: true] [Type: 'boolean'] set.mysql.root.passwor d [New in gLite 1.5] false If this parameter is true, then the root password of the mysql database is set to the value specified in mysql.root.password if it not yet set.
+This parameter has no effect if the database root password is already set.
+It can be used to ease automated installation and configuration of the service, if mysql is not managed in some other way.